mrcodetastic/Daily-Timelapse-Generator/README.md

 2 * * * * <your_account> run-one /home/<your_account>/timelapse-python-folder/capture_loop.py &> /dev/null
 `
 ## Troubleshooting
 You are most likely to have issues if the webcam isn't supported by Linux.
-Any decent Logitech or generic Chinese Webcam off ebay should be supported by Linux.
+Any decent Logitech or generic Chinese Webcam off eBay should be supported by Linux.
 Please check this before you buy.

 If you plug in a webcam to your Linux device's USB port you can double check by typing:
 ` lsusb